androidessence/androidessence.com/_posts/2018-05-31-breaking-the-buzzwords-barrier-room-rx-repository.md

 	}
 ```

 An important thing to note, is that the class name is what is automatically used as the table name, unless annotated otherwise.
-In Cash Caretaker, we naturally want a class called a `Transaction`, representing a financial one, but we can't have a `Transaction` table as that's a reserved SQLite keyboard.
+In Cash Caretaker, we naturally want a class called a `Transaction`, representing a financial one, but we can't have a `Transaction` table as that's a reserved SQLite keyword.
 So in some cases you want to add the table name to your annotation (this example also shows how you can have foreign keys as well):

 ```kotlin
 	@Parcelize